AlexParker07/HyperSKU-Coupon/README.md

 ## 🎯 How To Redeem Your HyperSKU Coupon (Takes Just 2 Minutes!)

 1. Click [this coupon link](https://www.hypersku.com/campaign/optimize-dropshipping/?ref=affinco) (opens the official HyperSKU website)
-2. Sign up for a **free HyperSKU account**
+2. Hit the "Sign Up" button
-3. Connect your store(s)
+3. Create your free account (no credit card needed!)
-4. Start importing products
+4. Connect your store(s) and start importing products
-5. Enjoy your activated discounts!
+5. Enjoy the perks of your activated coupon!
 ---

 ## 🗣️ What Real Dropshippers Say About HyperSKU

 Still on the fence?
 Check out what actual users are raving about:

 "The communication, support, and convenience HyperSKU provides is top-tier compared to any dropshipping supplier I have used."

 "Since I started working with HyperSKU, managing my online shop has been so much easier.
 Their fast shipping, reliable warehousing, and great customer service have made a huge difference."

 "Really good suppliers, always getting product to customers fast and for cheap.
 Never had any issues and would recommend them to everyone."

 HyperSKU currently rocks an impressive 4.9/5 star rating on the Shopify App Store.
 That's not just good – that's "pinch me, am I dreaming?" good!